-IMPORTANT NOTICE FOR SOUTH CAROLINA STUDENTS ATTENTION: STUDENTS INTERESTED IN GOING TO SOUTH CAROLINA: Students interested in a ministry in the state of Adda Tua South Carolina should plan now to see Charles Rabon, consultant in church-minister-denomination relationships with the S.C.
+# IMPORTANT NOTICE FOR SOUTH CAROLINA STUDENTS

+Letter to the Editor ATTENTION: STUDENTS INTERESTED IN GOING TO SOUTH CAROLINA!

+Students interested in a ministry in the state of South Carolina should plan now to see Charles Rabon, consultant in church-minister-denomination relationships with the S.C.
 Baptist Convention.
 He will be on campus Tuesday, Dec.
 4, to conduct interviews of persons interested in coming to South Carolina.
 If you want to see him, stop by the Field Education office and set up an appointment.
-FOR ALL SOUTH CAROLINA STUDENTS, Rabon will host a <a href="https://www.naturents.com/lines/line # effort of a feeble mind trying to express itself.
+FOR ALL SOUTH CAROLINA STUDENTS, Rabon will host a luncheon at noon Tuesday.
+This will be for South Carolina students and their wives only, in the cafeteria.
+If you want to attend the luncheon, make reservations with the Field Education office.
 ART FESTIVAL NEXT WEEK; ITEMS STILL BEING SOUGHT Willie's and Lee's 1973 Fall Art Festival will be held Dec.
 3-7 in the Commons Room, sponsored by the Fine Arts Committee.
-The base based and december 1984 Arts Committee.
 Contributions of art are being sought for display.
 The deadline is Nov.
-30. Contact Willie White or Lec Tuten at 326 Johnson or at 556-2307.
+30. Contact Willie White or Lee Tuten at 326 Johnson or at 556-2307.
 The festival is open to the seminary community, White said.
 All types of art will be accepted: sketches, drawings, paintings, photographs, and even poetry.
 "The purpose is just to display the creative talent we have here in the seminary community," White said.
 "We are hoping Willie's and Lee's Art Festival can be a semester event."
-ATTENTION: STUDENTS INTERESTED IN COING TO SOUTH CAROLINAL South Carolina should plain now to see Charles Rabon, consultant Letter to the Editor PLAYERS PERFECT; PLOT PROFOUND; BUT PROFANITY PUTRID, READER SAYS & 61 botasts at about We hear so much profamity on television, in movies One and of the act many transfer motion and and in otherwise good books until it seems we can not see an otherwise good play without it.
+10 APONTANT MOTICE FOR SOUTH CARDITMA STRATE Letter to the Editor ATTENTION: STUDENTS INTERESTED IN GOING TO SOUTH CAROLINAL PLAYERS PERFECT; PLOT PROFOUND; BUT PROFANITY PUTRID, READER SAYS We hear so much profanity on television, in movies and in otherwise good books until it seems we can not see an otherwise good play without it.

 "Dust of the Road" was indeed a thought-provoking play.
 The actors did their parts well, but I was insulted that anyone would think I would invite the group to my church to perform with the profane language used in it.
 Label me as old fashioned, conservative or whatever, but Please, Please, let's set the example as Christians for others in what we see, say and hear without speaking up and speaking out.
 P.S.
-Remember--profanity is nothing more than the effort of a feeble mind trying to express itself. -- JUDITH MOORE #
+Remember -- profanity is nothing more than the effort of a feeble mind trying to express itself. -- JUDITH MOORE